Biden visits scene of Pittsburgh bridge collapse | DW | 28.01.2022

 Built in 1970, the four-lane bridge carried an average of 14,500 vehicles per day along Forbes Avenue, one of the city's main roads, according to Transportation Department data.

-He promised to fix the 31 bridges in Pittsburgh rated as in "poor condition" by the authorities.
+He promised to fix the 31 bridges in Pittsburgh rated as in "poor condition" by authorities.

 Biden had already been on his way to visit Pittsburgh for an unconnected event.
 He was, coincidentally, planning to discuss the issue of infrastructure.